 Due to the District's location, the potential impacts from development, such as stormwater runoff and water quality, are being monitored by agencies and/or individuals that have a focused interest on maintaining a healthy ecosystem within the Loxahatchee River Basin and, specifically, the Northwest Fork of the Loxahatchee River.
-The Board of Supervisors and staff actively engage in the many external dealings that are influencing the District from a water supply, flood control, water quality, and ecosystem management perspective.
-The Board of Supervisors and staff are focused on making sure that the goals and expectations of these external activities do not conflict with the District's best interests regarding the functioning of SIRWCD's system and the ability to deliver an appropriate level of service.
+The Board of Supervisors and staff actively engage in the many external dealings that are influencing the District from a flood control, water quality, water conservation and ecosystem management perspective.
+The Board of Supervisors and staff are focused on making sure that the goals and expectations of these external activities do not conflict with the District's best interests regarding the functioning of the District's surface water management system and the ability to deliver an appropriate flood protection level of service.

-Each year, it is appropriately restated and recognized in the engineering report that the SIRWCD Board of Supervisors, through its policies and procedures, is responsible for formulating direction regarding District operations and intergovernmental issues.
+Each year, it is appropriately restated and recognized in the engineering report that the District Board of Supervisors, through its policies and procedures, is responsible for formulating direction regarding the District operations and intergovernmental issues.
 This is accomplished through a respected structure in which the District is managed through its Board of Supervisors and supporting staff.
 The Board of Supervisors establishes policy and provides direction to staff concerning budget, priorities, relationship with other public entities, and landowner issues.
 Staff is responsible for implementing Board policy.
 Accordingly, staff responds pursuant to the Board's direction.
-Engineering tasks continue to be formulated to respond to the Board of Supervisors by implementing their policies and directives, as well as supporting the General Manager in resolving various landowner issues.
-The relationship between the Board of Supervisors and District staff has been extremely effective in both the delivery of services to the residents and landowners within the District, and prospective management in response to requirements that are imposed upon the District by other governmental entities.
+Engineering tasks continue to be formulated to respond to the Board of Supervisors by implementing their policies and directives, as well as supporting the Executive Director and Manager of Operations in resolving various landowner issues.
+The relationship between the Board of Supervisors and the District staff has been extremely effective in both the delivery of services to the residents and landowners within the District, and prospective management in response to requirements that are imposed upon the District by other governmental entities.

 With regard to the current status of the District, to the best of my knowledge and belief, the District is in compliance with all regulatory requirements that affect works of the District and their operation, and the works of the District continue to be operated and maintained in a manner that achieves the desirable level of service.
-A separate report prepared by the District's Manager of Operations discussing operation and maintenance of District facilities is included as an appendix to this document.
+A separate report prepared by the District's Executive Director discussing operation and maintenance of the District facilities is included as an appendix to this document.